bminer/node-blade/README.md

 Replacing a block is somewhat confusing, so I will explain further.
 If you replace a block, you are not changing the location of the defined block; you are only replacing the content of the block at its pre-defined location.
-If you want to change the location of a block, simply re-define a new block (see below).
+If you want to change the location of a block, simply re-define a new block ([see below] (#what-happens-if-i-define-the-same-block-more-than-once)).

 In addition, when you replace a block, all previously appended and prepended content is lost.
 The behavior is usually desired, but it can sometimes be a source of confusion.